KittyGiraudel/site/_posts/2012-01-01-understanding-sass-lists.md

 <pre class="language-scss"><code>length($a) -> 0
 length($b) -> 1
 length($c) -> 1</code></pre>
 <p><code>$a</code> being 0 item long is what we would have expected since it is an empty list.
 String being 1 item long isn't that odd either since it is a string.
-However the <code>null</code> variable being 1 item long is kind of weird.</p>
+However the <code>null</code> variable being 1 item long is kind of weird; more on this later.</p>
 </section>
 <section id="facts">
 <h2>Sass list "fun" facts <a href="#facts">#</a></h2>